 2. Android smart phone with Greggs Rewards app on homepage

 3. Dog named after sportsperson or fictional sportsperson

 4. Fantastic array of expensive electronic toys that any middle-class child would kill to play with, ignored for football

-5. Digital picture frame showing slideshow of kids, other people’s kids, cars, dog as above, Greg’s stag night inc. nudity
+5. Digital picture frame showing slideshow of kids, other people’s kids, cars, dog as above, mate’s stag night inc. nudity

 6. Books, but not making a big deal about it